junzhaohu/project/final project outline.md

 5 Which company(UniqueCarrier) delays or cancels most.

-6 We mainly take Dallas/Fort Worth (DFW) Airportt as Origin or Destination, to find out what kind of factors affect the delay and cancels of flight here.
+6  We mainly take Dallas/Fort Worth (DFW) Airport as Origin or Destination, to find out what kind of factors affect the delay and cancels of flight here.

 Several interesting questions to be continued.